 The Kaukauna Police Department will provide fingerprint services for City of Kaukauna residents for a charge of $20.00.

 If you would like to be fingerprinted, please come to the Kaukauna Police Department between 8:00 AM to 4:30 PM, Monday through Friday.

-The Kaukauna Police Department has a K9 dog named Rocko.
+The Kaukauna Police Department has two K9 dogs named Rocko and Bodo.

 The McGruff Program incorporates many different functions of crime prevention.
 The Kaukauna Police Department is currently using McGruff for safe houses and also for discussions and appearances.

 The McGruff houses are safe zones for people in trouble.
 The house is identified by a McGruff poster in the window.
 The owners of the homes have completed a background check and are deemed a safe place to go.

 McGruff is used for educational talks in situations where children are involved.
 Although McGruff himself does not talk, he usually assists an officer in making the children feel more comfortable.

 If you are interested in becoming a McGruff house or having McGruff at your event, please contact the Kaukauna Police Department at 920-766-6333, 8:00 AM to 4:30 PM, Monday through Friday.

 Police School Liaison Officers (PSLOs) work in cooperation with the schools and police in a proactive manner to deal with youth concerns before they become youth problems.